FasterXML/jackson-databind/README.md

 One additional limitation exists for so-called core components (streaming api, jackson-annotations and jackson-databind): no additional dependendies are allowed beyond:

-* Core components may rely on any methods included in the supported JDK: currently core components are limited to JDK 1.5
+* Core components may rely on any methods included in the supported JDK
+    * Minimum JDK version is 1.6 as of Jackson 2.4 and above (1.5 was baseline with 2.3 and earlier)
 * Jackson-databind (this package) depends on the other two (annotations, streaming).

 This means that anything that has to rely on additional APIs or libraries needs to be built as an extension, usually a Jackson module.

 -----